Frequently Asked Questions About Daymark Living

 - Semi-independently able to perform activities of daily living

-- Have an interest in maintaining employment on or off campus
+- Demonstrate a desire to participate in activities and maintain employment on or off campus

 How do I know if Daymark is a fit for my family member?